dbridges/mea-tools/README.md

 $ mea export_cond 2014-10-30_I9119_Stimulate_D3.h5 'h8,g8,g7'
 ```

-Uses h8 as the source electrode and finds all signals in g8 that occur within +- 0.7ms.
-Once signals are found, it exports the raw analog data for a 5 ms window for each electrode given in the list.
+Uses h8 as the source electrode and finds all signals in g8 that occur within +- 0.7 ms. Once signals are found, it exports the raw analog data for a 5 ms window for each electrode given in the list.
 The datafiles are automatically labeled in accordance to the source file and the electrode.

 ## Mathematica Tools